jellehuibregtse/oauth2-authorization-code-poc/README.md

 - Client: An application making protected resource requests on behalf of the resource owner and with its authorization.
 The term "client" does not imply any particular implementation characteristics (e.g., whether the application executes on a server, a desktop, or other devices).
 - Authorization server: The server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorization.

 There are multiple different grant types which you can use with OAuth: authorization code, implicit, password credentials and client credentials.
-We will go more in depth on the authorization code grant:
+We will go more in depth on the **authorization code grant**:

 1. User authenticates with the client.
 2. The client makes an authorization code request to the authorization server.
 3. Redirects the client to login/authorization prompt.
 4. The user authenticates and gives consent.
-5. The authorizatoin server returns an authorization code.
+5. The authorization server returns an authorization code.
 6. The client sends the authorization code, together with client id and secret back to the authorization server.
 7. The authorization server validates them.
 8. The authorization server returns a JWT access token.